 So, it’s come to this: Bioware and EA shelved Mass Effect.
 The whole franchise is on hiatus.
-There will be no “Mass Effect Andromeda: 2”, at least for the foreseeable future.
-I suppose I suppose this shouldn’t surprise me, given the negative press shit-storm surrounding Mass Effect Andromeda (which I will refer to simply as “Andromeda” for the rest of this blog post).
+There will be no “Mass Effect Andromeda: 2” in the foreseeable future.
+This probably shouldn’t surprise anybody, given the negative press shit-storm surrounding Mass Effect Andromeda.

 Bioware and EA shelved Mass Effect: Who is really to blame?